fastoch/DevOps_Full_Course/README.md

 ```bash
 docker build -t multi-stage .
 ```
-You might need to enter the passphrase you've set up for the GPG key you've used to initialize `pass` (the binary required to use `docker login` or `nerdctl login`).
+You might need to enter the passphrase you've set up for the GPG key you've used to initialize `pass`.
+Reminder: `pass` is the binary required to use `docker login` or `nerdctl login`.

 ## Running a container from our new image